 Do your cat’s eyes ever get watery, goopy or downright crusty?
-Cat eye discharge can be a little gross, but beyond that, cat eye discharge can sometimes indicate an eye problem that needs veterinary attention.
-If you’ve ever wondered if cat eye boogers, watery cat eyes or other cat eye discharge are normal or what could be causing them, you’re not alone.
+Cat eye discharge can be a little gross.
+Sometimes it may indicate an eye problem that needs veterinary attention.
+If you’ve ever wondered if cat eye boogers or watery cat eyes are normal or what could be causing them, you’re not alone.
+Read on to get the scoop on what’s normal and what’s not:

 “Tears are produced constantly throughout the day and normally drain at the corner of the eye without spilling over,” says Beth Kimmitt, D.V.M., resident of ophthalmology at Purdue University’s College of Veterinary Medicine in West Lafayette, Indiana.
 “If something causes irritation to the eye, more tears are produced.
 Irritation to the eye or blockage of the normal drainage pathway may lead to tears that spill over onto the face.”